 3. Lone Wolf

 Lone Wolf has earned the reputation of being the leading manufacturer of aftermarket Glock accessories in the industry.
 They are the company that made it possible to rebuild a Glock completely with third-party parts, after all.

 While it should come as no surprise that Lone Wolf makes their own Glock barrels as well, you might be interested to know that they don’t just produce OEM replicas – they also make completely unique barrels that stand out from their factory counterparts.

 Lone Wolf’s line of Alpha Wolf barrels let the shooter have more control over their gun’s operation.
 One of the chief differences between Alpha Wolf and Glock OEM barrels is the option of barrel threading, which is something that Glock simply doesn’t do.
 And if you’re planning on mounting a suppressor, not having a threaded barrel can turn a simple attachment into the world’s largest headache.

 Fortunately, Alpha Wolf saves the day with their line of threaded barrels for most Glock models.

 Lone Wolf’s barrels also ditch the hex / polygonal rifling for traditional rifling.
-The benefit of this is that you’re able to shoot lead ammo with a Lone Wolf barrel without worrying about the dangerous buildup of deposits which Glock warns against with their factor barrels.
-But this convenience and increased savings on ammo come with a price, as the consistency and precision associated with Glock’s advanced rifling pattern is also negated.
+The benefit of this is that you’re able to shoot lead ammo with a Lone Wolf barrel without worrying about the dangerous buildup of deposits which Glock warns against with their factory barrels.
+But this convenience and increased savings on ammo come with a price, as the consistency and precision associated with Glock’s advanced rifling pattern are also negated.